pku-liang/ksim-ae/README.md

 ## Run Experiment

-The experiment is divided into two phases, first build executable files and then run the executable file to collect performance data.
+The experiment is divided into two phases, first, build executable files and then run the executable file to collect performance data.

 Build the executable: